donnemartin/system-design-primer/solutions/system_design/twitter/README.md

 | tweet_id  user_id  meta   | tweet_id  user_id  meta   | tweet_id  user_id  meta   |
 ```

-The new tweet would be placed in the **Memory Cache**, which populates user's home timeline (activity from people the user is following).
+The new tweet would be placed in the **Memory Cache**, which populates the user's home timeline (activity from people the user is following).

 We'll use a public [**REST API**](https://github.com/donnemartin/system-design-primer#representational-state-transfer-rest):